FluidSynth/fluidsynth/doc/ladspa.md

     ladspa_start

-The audible effect should be an untouch right channel and a slightly lower volume on the left with a delay effect of 1 second on top.
+The audible effect should be an untouched right channel and a slightly lower volume on the left with a delay effect of 1 second on top.